Counting Lattice Points in Generalized Permutohedra From A to B

 A (\emph{polyhedral}) \emph{subdivision} of a polytope $P$ is a collection $\calC$ of polytopes of dimension $\dim(P)$, called \emph{cells}, such that $P$ equals the union of all cells in $\calC$, and any two cells intersect only at their common face.

 A \emph{lattice point} is a point whose coordinates are integers.
 A polytope is said to be \textit{integral} if all of its vertices are lattice points.
 For a polytope $P$ in $\R^n$ and a non-negative integer $t,$ the $t^{\mathrm{th}}$-dilation $tP$ is the set $\{tx \,|\, x \in P\}.$ We define $i(P,t) := |\Z^n \cap tP|$ to be the number of lattice points in the $t^\mathrm{th}$-dilation $tP.$ It follows from Ehrhart theory \cite{Ehrhart1962} that when $P$ is an integral polytope, the function $i(P,t)$ is a polynomial in $t$ of degree $\dim(P)$.
 We call $i(P,t)$ the \emph{Ehrhart polynomial} of $P$.
-It encodes various geometric and combinatorial properties of $P$: its leading coefficient equals the volume of $P$, the second coefficient equals half of its surface area, and its constant term is one.
+It encodes various geometric and combinatorial properties of $P$: its leading coefficient equals $\vol(P)$, the second coefficient equals half of the sum of its facets' areas (with respect to the lattice in the affine span of each facet), and its constant term is one.

 Two integral polytopes $P, Q$ such that $P \subset \R^n$ and $Q \subset \R^m$ are said to be \emph{integrally equivalent} if there exists an invertible affine transformation from $\mathrm{aff}(P)$ to $\mathrm{aff}(Q)$ that preserves the lattice points in the two polytopes.
 When two integral polytopes are integrally equivalent, they have the same face poset, volume, and Ehrhart polynomials.